Collective resonance displacement in strongly driven cold atoms: Abstract

 \section{Abstract}

 Cold atoms are promising platforms for metrology and quantum computation, yet their many-body dynamics remains largely unexplored.
 We here investigate Rabi oscillations from optically-thick cold clouds, driven by high-intensity coherent light.
 A dynamical displacement from the atomic resonance is predicted, which can be detected through the collective Rabi oscillations of the atomic ensemble.
 Different from linear-optics shifts, this dynamical displacement grows quadratically with the optical depth, yet it reduces with increasing pump power as dipole-dipole interactions are less effective.
-This modification may be particularly important for Ramsey spectroscopy, when strong pulses and optically dense samples are used.